oaimli/oaimli.github.io/index.md

 #### Brief Bio

 I'm currently a PhD student at School of Computing and Information Systems, The University of Melbourne ([UoM](https://www.unimelb.edu.au/)), where I got enrolment at the end of 2020.
-Previously, after obtaining the Bachelor's degree in Northeastern University ([NEU](http://english.neu.edu.cn/)) in 2017, I studied as an exam-exempted postgraduate at the Institute of Software, Chinese Academy of Sciences ([ISCAS](http://english.is.cas.cn/)) and got the Master's degree in July 2020 from University of Chinese Academy of Sciences ([UCAS](https://english.ucas.ac.cn/)).
+Previously, after obtaining the Bachelor's degree from Northeastern University ([NEU](http://english.neu.edu.cn/)) in 2017, I studied as an exam-exempted postgraduate at the Institute of Software, Chinese Academy of Sciences ([ISCAS](http://english.is.cas.cn/)) and got the Master's degree in July 2020 from University of Chinese Academy of Sciences ([UCAS](https://english.ucas.ac.cn/)).

 #### Research Interests